FAQs Answered: SBA Loans

 Q: What types of SBA loans are available?

 A: There are several different SBA loan programs.
 7(a) Loans are the most common and the most versatile.
 504 loans are a popular choice for fixed assets.
-Microloans are loans of smaller amounts for shorter terms.
-Express loans feature an accelerated turnaround time.
 Low-interest disaster assistance loans help businesses and homeowners recover from declared disasters.

 Q: What are the main benefits of SBA loans?